 The Load Center contains 12VDC fuses and 120VAC circuit breakers for almost all of the electrical appliances and circuits in the RV.
 The 120V main breaker may be located in this panel and will turn off all 120-volt power to the RV.
 Locations will vary by model.
 Refer to the diagram inside the load center for specific fuse assignments.
-Not all load centers will include a main breaker.

-Motorhomes may have separate small panels for breakers and fuses.
+Motor homes may have separate small panels for breakers and fuses.
 They are normally located in close proximity to each other typically in the bed platform.
-The converter is also mounted separately (typically under the bed platform).
+The converter is mounted separately, typically under the bed platform.